PINTO 7 DIVISION RULES

 GROUND RULES

-Listed below are additions to the PONY Baseball, Inc. RULES AND REGULATIONS".
+Listed below are additions to the PONY Baseball, Inc. RULES AND REGULATIONS.
 These ground rules are intended to clarify play in the Pinto League.
 The Rules and Regulations of PONY Baseball can be viewed in their entirety at www.pony.org.

 PRACTICES

 Practices shall be limited to three (3) per week before the season and one (1) per week during the season.
 Teams are restricted to three (3) activities (games and practices) per week.
 Practices shall be limited to two (2) hours maximum per session.
-Any meeting of the team with the manager or coach will be considered a practice.
+Any meeting of the team with the manager or coach will be considered one practice.
 Violation of this rule could entail manager probation or dismissal.
 Batting practice on game day is not considered a practice.

 GAME PRELIMINARIES

-The inability of either team to place eight (8) players on the field before the game begins or anytime during the game is a forfeit.
+The inability of either team to place eight (8) players on the field before the game begins or any time during the game is a forfeit.
+A maximum total of one manager and two coaches per team shall be allowed in the dugout during each game.

 All team members on the roster for that game will be listed in the batting order.
 All players will bat according to this batting order.
 Players arriving late to a game will have their names placed at the bottom of the batting order.

 Managers shall prepare a written line-up, in duplicate, for each game.
 It shall include each player's full name, uniform number, batting order and starting pitcher.
 Players arriving after the start of play shall be inserted into the batting order at the bottom and, into the defensive line-up in a manner that is consistent with the defensive rotation rules.
 Managers shall exchange line-ups prior to the start of play.
-The manager shall be responsible for the conduct of team players and their parents, at all times during practices and games.
-The use of alcohol or tobacco by any parent or spectator is prohibited.

 ALL players will wear SW Logo hats*, issued Jerseys*, and matching pants, belts and socks during games.
 (Note* Only “issued” hats and jerseys are allowed.
-No custom-made hats or Jerseys are allowed, and may only be modified with Players names or numbers.)
+No custom-made hats or Jerseys are allowed and may only be modified with Players names or numbers.)

-Batters and Base Runners shall wear approved Batting Helmets, and shall not remove them until they return to the dugout.
+Batters and Base Runners shall wear approved Batting Helmets and shall not remove them until they return to the dugout.

 All players are required to wear Athletic Supporters with Protective Cup or will not play in that game until a protective cup is worn.
 No metal cleats are allowed.